exentio/twitter-to-pixiv-migration/README.md

 this structure as needed.

 ### Automatic scraping
-As of now, the script already scrapes Fanbox links for Pixiv URLs.
+As of now, the script already scrapes these websites for Pixiv IDs:
++ Fanbox.cc
++ Linktr.ee
++ Skeb.jp
 I'm also planning to add scraping for the following websites:
 + Potofu.me
 + Lit.link
-+ Linktr.ee
-+ Skeb.jp
 + Booth.pm
 + Fori.io/Foriio.com